NiklasPfister/adaXT/docs/api_docs/DecisionTree.md

 splitting is performed.
 This can be done by passing a custom [Splitter](Splitter.md) class.

-The DecisionTree class and can be loaded as follows:
+The DecisionTree class and can be imported as follows:

 ```python
 from adaXT.decision_tree import DecisionTree